maxwell-k/ledger-windows-build/README.rst

         .\msbuild.bat gc LIB Win32 Release

     .. note::

-        For unknown reasons, possible due to a subtle environment variables bug in the build script the last command may fail on first and second attempt.
+        For unknown reasons, possibly due to a subtle bug in the build script the last command may fail on the first two attempts.
+It ususally works at the third attempt or later.
-        It ususally work afterwards.

 #.
 At the command prompt run the following to build `mpfr`::